A Typical Day at Roots Farm Education

 He always looks forward to math instruction, but this morning, in particular, his class is working on calculating fresh egg sales for the upcoming Farmer's Market.
 He loves Saturday morning markets because he gets to share pictures of Petunia and talk about all of his responsibilities on the farm.
 He gets to help count the money and keep a record log of sales.
 The director said that if they save the money from the market, they might be able to purchase an Alpaca for the next school year.
 So far, they had collected over half of the funds needed.

-After a quick fact drill, he heads to his homeroom teacher for literature and composition.
+After a quick fact drill, he heads to his homeroom instructor for literature and composition.
 He quietly enters and sits at his desk.
 He pulls out his copybook and practices his penmanship.

 Today he is copying Robert Louis Stevenson's poem, "From a Railway Carriage."
 He pays close attention to spelling, punctuation, and capitalization.
 As he carefully copies the words, his imagination swells with the sound of the train engine horn and billowing smoke.